What is AUM?

 • Fees are ongoing regardless of advisor activity

-• Percentage fee seems small but can be large in dollar terms
+• A 1% fee can seem small but can be large in dollar terms

 • Advisor may be incentivized to take inappropriate risks to grow AUM